 - Physical birth defects

 - Sudden Infant Death Syndrome (SIDS)

 Fetal Alcohol Syndrome (FAS)

-Fetal alcohol syndrome is one of the most serious potential consequences of combining pregnancy and alcohol.
+Fetal alcohol syndrome is one of the most severe potential consequences of combining pregnancy and alcohol.
 Babies who are born with FAS have permanent damage that ranges in severity but that may affect physical development, physical health, behaviors, intellectual development, and mental and emotional health for their entire lives.

 Some of the symptoms and complications of FAS include: